To Heart: Premise

 An experimental humanoid maid robot from the HM (Human Maiden) series robots made by Kurusugawa Electronics, she was sent to Fujita's school to learn how to behave like a human.
 Multi is a cheerful girl who loves to clean, but she isn't very good at it nor household chores, which contradicts her purpose.
 In the anime, Hiroyuki and Akari help Multi to improve her skills.
 In order to charge her batteries, she needs to be connected to a laptop with a cable stored in her hand.
 She becomes a central character in To Heart: Remember My Memories when she appears to have had her memories erased (particularly those of her times spent with Hiroyuki), resulting in a dilemma for Hiroyuki and inadvertently causing grief for Akari.
-She makes an unofficial guest appearance in the 3rd Touhou Project game, Phantasmagoria of Dim.
-Dream in Reimu Hakurei's ending.